Mooven's General Terms

 c) strike, lockout, work stoppage or other labour hindrance by employees of a Party or its Related Companies unless the strike is part of an industry wide campaign which does not arise out of a dispute between that Party or Related Company and its employees.

-“General Terms” means these General Terms which apply to all Services which Mooven provides to you.
+“General Terms” means these General Terms which apply to all Services which Mooven provides to you, and can be found at www.mooven.io/terms/

-"Initial Term” means the initial term defined in each Order Form between Mooven (or any of our Related Companies) and you.
+"Initial Term” means the initial term defined in each Customer Agreement between Mooven (or any of our Related Companies) and you.

 “Insolvent” means, in relation to a Party, that: